Family Travels From Houston to Austin to Seek Expert Care Through UT Health Austin Pediatric Neurosciences at Dell Children’s

 Maya began taking adult medication to prevent her migraines from reoccurring.
 After three months of receiving a monthly injection, her migraines stopped.
 “It was a big help,” says Maya’s father.
 “She is just 180-degrees different.”
 Maya’s monthly injection continues to prevent her from experiencing migraines, and she has since returned to school full-time to finish out her senior year.

-To make an appointment with the Headache Center within UT Health Austin Pediatric Neurosciences at Dell Children’s, call 1-512-628-1855 or visit here.
+For more information or to make an appointment with the Dell Children’s Pediatric Headache Center within UT Health Austin Pediatric Neurosciences at Dell Children’s, call 1-512-628-1855 or visit here.